kestra-io/docs/content/blogs/2023-11-21-custom-plugin.md

 This post will dive into one of our customer's dedicated plugins.
 They combined [Soda tests](https://www.soda.io/) with their homegrown data quality platform into a dedicated plugin.

-## Plugin Composition : Soda, Kafka and HTTP
+## Plugin combining Soda, Kafka and HTTP requests

 The company has a homegrown data quality platform in place that effectively centralizes all data metrics at the broader corporation level.